Salema2509/sql-data-warehouse-project1/README.md

 ## About Me

 Hi there!
-I Am **Gervásio Sambo Lelo Mavungo**, widly known as **Data Eith Baraa**.
-I data enthusiast, I discover tis not long ago then i decide to embark in this journey with zero knowlodge how is to be a dat analysis with great passon and dedication I started learning and understanding concepts to be one, and youtube has been a great tool for to develop my skills and I do not never want to stop learning aboiut data.
+I Am **Gervásio Sambo Lelo Mavungo**.
+I am data enthusiast, I discover this not long ago then I decide to embark in this journey with zero knowlodge how it looks like to be a data analysis with great passion, dedication and opness to learn, I started learning and understanding concepts bihind every metric, and youtube has been a great tool for me to develop my skills and I also started learning friom others sources, I do not never want to stop learning about data.